jerseycheese/BootHillGM/Docs/DevelopmentRoadmap.md

   - Prevent usage of items not in inventory
   - Provide feedback for attempted use of unavailable items
 - [ ] Integrate inventory with other game systems (e.g., combat)
+- [ ] Implement handling of incomplete or invalid inventory items

 3.4 Character Summary
 - [x] Implement character summary generation